Analytical Solutions of Open String Field Theory: String field theory basics

 In this representation the symmetry of the vertex under cyclic permutation is manifest.
 Other coordinate systems can be more adequate for specific problems.
 We return to this point in section~\ref{sec:primer}.

 The CFT representation makes it clear that the $n$-vertices are multi-linear functions.
-In particular, the 2-vertex forms a bi-linear map, rather than a hermitian inner product, as one may expect~\cite{Witten:1986qs}.
+In particular, the two-vertex forms a bi-linear map, rather than a hermitian inner product, as one might have expected~\cite{Witten:1986qs}.
 It is possible to impose a reality condition on the string field,

 The conjugation in the above equation represents a hermitian conjugation followed by the inversion of the orientation of the string.
 In terms of the operators producing the string state this conjugation corresponds to the composition of hermitian and BPZ conjugations.
-When this reality condition is imposed, the 2-vertex forms also a hermitian inner-product.
+When this reality condition is imposed, the two-vertex forms also a hermitian inner product.

-The CFT methods of~\cite{LeClair:1989sp,LeClair:1989sj} can be used not only for defining string vertices, but also for defining string fields of a special class, called surface states, which will be useful in the following sections.
-As the name implies, a surface state is associated with a given surface $\Sigma$, as in fig.~\ref{fig:SurState}.
-The association is in fact the one used to define the one-vertex, only with the function $f$ of~(\ref{fDef}) being (almost) arbitrary.
-An arbitrary test state, $\Psi$ formed by an operator insertion on the vacuum,
+The CFT methods of~\cite{LeClair:1989sp,LeClair:1989sj} can be used not only for defining string vertices, but also for defining string fields of a special class, called surface states, which will be very useful in the following sections.
+Surface states are generalizations of the one-vertex, in which the function $f_1^{(1)}$ of~(\ref{fDef}) is replaced by another (almost) arbitrary function $f$.
+Thus, there is a 1-1 correspondence between the set of permissible functions $f$ and the set of surface states.
+Given $f$, we define the surface state $\bra{S}$ (or $\bra{S_f}$ if several such states are involved) by declaring that its contraction with an arbitrary test state,